 If you only use a table cloth at mealtimes, then a rubber one will protect you better.
 This will feel similar to a shower curtain.
 But if you always use a table cloth, then a cloth one will look better in the long run.

 Clean And Dry Daily

 This may be the best way to prevent stains.
-Also, wipe up any liquid that sits on the table immediately when you notice it.
-If during dinner, wipe the table immediately after if you fear being rude by interrupting it.
+Also, wipe up any liquid that sits on the table when you notice it.
+If during dinner, wipe the table after if you fear being rude by interrupting it.

 The short answer is yes, you can hire people to remove water stains from wood.
 This is because you can hire someone to do anything these days.
-But there aren’t necessarily special teams that do this.
+But there aren’t special teams that do this.